cjsmith1988/CMS-Blog-Site/README.md

 - In the command line type "npm i"

-- Open a command line in the location of the cloned directory and type "mysql -u root -h localhost -p" and "CREATE DATABASE ecommerce_db;" and "use ecommerce_db;"
+- Open a command line in the location of the cloned directory and type "mysql -u root -h localhost -p" and "source ./db/schema.sql;" and "use cms_blog_db;"

-- this will create the mySQL database

 - create a new file in the directory to store your connection information by using the git bash command "touch ./.env"